cancerit/ClusterSV/README.md

 Currently this script is hard-coded to only work with human reference version hg19.
 It might be possible to adapt to GRCh38 by changing the chromosome length and telomere/centromere coordinates files.

+I will try to refactor the code to accept custom chromosome size or telomere and centromere coordinate files as inputs to the code.

 Citation